jopbakker/TC-ahk/README.md

 ## Prerequisites

-You will need to download and install [AutoHotkey](https://www.autohotkey.com/) additionally the scripts were written in such a way that the hotkey's only work while in Runelite.exe [Runelite](https://runelite.net/)
+You will need to download and install [AutoHotkey](https://www.autohotkey.com/)

 ## Getting Started

-To get started fork and clone this repository into your local machine.
+Use the base.ahk to get a feel for the way this works.
-Set Runelite to 1340x800
+Copy what you need from base.ahk and build your own script with "variable" coordinates

 ## Authors